manvscode/libm3d/README.md

 # libm3d
 A fully-tested math library for computer graphics applications and games.

+## Donate, if you found this tool useful

+The development of this library took numerous hours of development and testing.
+If you found that it is useful to you, then please consider making a donation of bitcoin to: **bc1qezh0x9324px8aszr09xmmtxqe7ttd7ftumayhv**

+All donations help cover maintenance costs.

 ## Supported Constructs
 * 2D vectors
 * 3D vectors